Signaling and Employer Learning with Instruments: Data and Empirical Setting

-In Figure \ref{fig:IQ_Schooling}, we show the average and conditional density of IQ for each year of schooling between 9 and 21 years.
+In Figure \ref{fig:IQ_Schooling}, we show the average and conditional density of IQ for each year of schooling between 7 and 21 years.
 This figure illustrates two striking patterns in our data worth noting.
 First, the measures of IQ and schooling are strongly correlated, with a correlation of almost 0.5.
-Second, sharp increases in the average IQ score occur around the entry years of high school (10 years) and college (13/14 years), with more gradual increases at later schooling stages.
-This pattern could be due to substantial ability-related (psychic) costs for enrolling in high school or particular requirements for enrolling in higher education in Norway.\footnote{Public education in Norway is meritocratic \citep{KirkeboenLeuvenMogstad2016}.
-Students with higher GPAs in high school are more likely to select into fields with high demand, and they may also have higher IQ scores.} This strong correlation in our data suggests that schooling predicts ability, satisfying a necessary condition for schooling to have a signaling value in our setting.
+Second, sharp increases in the average IQ score occur around the entry years of college (13/14 years) and master's degree (16/17), with more gradual increases at other schooling stages.
+This pattern could be due to substantial ability-related (psychic) costs or particular requirements for enrolling in higher education in Norway.\footnote{Public education in Norway is meritocratic \citep{KirkeboenLeuvenMogstad2016}.
+Students with higher GPAs in high school are more likely to select into fields with high demand and have higher IQ scores.} This strong correlation in our data suggests that schooling predicts ability, satisfying a necessary condition for schooling to have a signaling value in our setting.